Youth Conservation Leadership Program

 • Building teamwork, resume, and leadership skills

-Some projects may include, but are not limited to: bird banding, learning bird friendly forestry practices, trail management, collecting data for community science initiatives, leading projects and activities related to conservation for summer campers, caretaking native plant gardens, and removing invasive species.
+Some projects may include, but are not limited to: bird banding, learning bird friendly forestry practices, trail management, collecting data for community science initiatives, leading projects and activities related to conservation for campers, caretaking native plant gardens, and removing invasive species.
 There will also be space for JCTs to work individually or in groups on their own projects around the Green Mountain Audubon Center.

 What You Will Learn and Work On: